c---/ArduinoUSBLinker/README.md

    Supported commands are:
    $M&lt;In : Initializes pin number n by turning on its pull-up resistor.
               This will hold the ESC in bootloader mode.
-All ESC pins should be initialized first to prevent accidental motor power-up.
+All ESC pins should be initialized first to help prevent accidental motor power-up.
+              However, always consider the motors live and dangerous at all times.
               Example: "$M&lt;I1" will initialize pin 1 (PB1).

    $M&lt;Pn : Select pin number n.
 This also set the pull-up resistor for the